 - A reasonable effort will be made by the University to locate an occupant of the room prior to entry.

-- A report of such an entry shall be filed with the Office of Student Development.
+- A report of such an entry shall be filed with the Office of Student Life.
 The report shall include the date, time, purpose of entry, and the persons who made the entry.
 A list of property taken shall accompany the report.
-The student may obtain a copy of such report upon written request to the Office of Student Development.
+The student may obtain a copy of such report upon written request to the Office of Student Life.

 - No student property shall be confiscated by the University unless such property appears to be in violation of the Spiritual Life Perspective or Lifestyle Expectations.
 Unless the studentâs property is determined to be violative of the Spiritual Life Perspective or Lifestyle Expectations, student property may be held only for evidentiary purposes.